Chemmart Azithromycin Tablets

 How long to take it for

-Continue taking your medicine until you finish the pack or until your doctor recommends.
+Continue taking your medicine until you finish the pack or until your doctor says to.
 Do not stop taking it because you are feeling better.

 Make sure you have enough to last over weekends and holidays.